thehimel/mac/hyper/README.md

 # Hyper Terminal

-This is a walkthrough to install and configure Hyper terminal in Mac.
+* This is a walkthrough to install and configure Hyper terminal in Mac.
+* Inspired by the terminal used in [this video](https://youtu.be/oe21Nlq8GS4).

 ## ZSH